yandex-cloud/docs/en/compute/pricing.md

 The cost of a VM depends on the allocated computing resources, operating system, and usage time.
 Attached disks and network usage are charged separately.

-The cost is calculated for the time of using the VM, from the moment it is started (when its status changes to `RUNNING`) and to a complete stop.
+The cost is calculated for the time of using the VM, from the moment it is started (when its status changes to `RUNNING`) until it is completely stopped.
 The time when the VM is stopped is not charged.

 The VM starts automatically once it is created.